-(d) Density Bonus and Lot Reductions for Single-Family Dwelling Units
+(d) Development Bonus for Single-Family Dwelling Units

 It is the intent of the Town to facilitate the provision of affordable housing and compliance with these requirements by incorporating development bonuses to accompany and support the affordable housing requirements.
-These bonuses are described as follows, and set out in Table 3.10.1:
+These bonuses for single-family and multi-family dwelling units are described as follows, and set out in Table 3.10.1:

-- (1) The density bonus is computed by multiplying the maximum number of dwelling units allowed in the zoning district (see § 3.8, Table 3.8-1, Maximum Density) by the density bonus percentage established in Table 3.10-1, above. - (2) For residential subdivisions or other applications that request approval and are not subject to maximum density restrictions, the density bonus is computed by: - A. Subtracting land area proposed as right-of-way and required parks and open space (see § 5.5) from the total area of the proposed subdivision.
-For purposes of this subsection, the total subdivision area shall be reduced by 15% for right-of-way unless that applicant demonstrates that actual right of way for streets and utilities is less than the assumed amount; and - B. Dividing this amount by the minimum lot size to determine the maximum number of dwelling units normally permitted; and - C. Multiplying the maximum number of dwelling units allowed in the zoning district (subsection C, above) by the density bonus percentage established in Table 3.10-1, above. - D. If the applicant elects to use a density bonus, the minimum lot size required by § 3.8 may be reduced by up to 25% to accommodate the additional lots
+(1) The density bonus is computed by multiplying the maximum number of dwelling units allowed in the zoning district (see § 3.8, Table 3.8-1, Maximum Density) by the density bonus percentage established in Table 3.10-1, above.

+- (2) For residential subdivisions or other applications that request approval and are not subject to maximum density restrictions, the development bonus is established by reduction in lot size requirements as follows: - A. Subtracting land area proposed as right-of-way and required parks and open space (see § 5.5) from the total area of the proposed subdivision.
+For purposes of this subsection, the total subdivision area shall be reduced by 15% for right-of-way unless that applicant demonstrates that actual right of way for streets and utilities is less than the assumed amount; and - B. Dividing this amount by the minimum lot size to determine the maximum number of dwelling units normally permitted; and - C. Multiplying the maximum number of dwelling units allowed in the zoning district (subsection C, above) by the density bonus percentage established in Table 3.10-1, above. - (3) If the applicant elects to use a density bonus, the minimum lot size required by § 3.8 may be reduced by up to 25% to accommodate the additional lots.

-(e) Floor Area Bonus
+(e) Floor Area Bonus for Single-Family and Multi-Family Dwelling Units

-The floor area bonus is calculated by multiplying the bonus for Affordable Dwelling Unit established in Table 3.10-1 by the total number of Affordable Dwelling Units.
+The floor area bonus for single-family and multi-family dwelling units is calculated by multiplying the bonus for Affordable Dwelling Unit established in Table 3.10-1 by the total number of Affordable Dwelling Units.